Guide

 Carpet cleaningSteam extraction, all carpeted areasAdd-on

-Appliance swapReplacing broken appliancesNo — quoted separately
+Appliance swapReplacing broken appliancesNo, quoted separately

-If the unit at key handoff has conditions that fall outside a standard make-ready — heavy smoke damage, mold, or structural damage — we flag it the same day and give you a revised quote before any additional work starts.
+If the unit at key handoff has conditions that fall outside a standard make-ready, heavy smoke damage, mold, or structural damage, we flag it the same day and give you a revised quote before any additional work starts.

 Book a 48-hour Hollywood turnover

-Text us to book a 48-hour Hollywood turnover
+Get an instant quote to book a 48-hour Hollywood turnover

 Related guides and services

 Disclaimer: This guide is informational and based on California law as of May 7, 2026.
 It is not legal advice.
 For your specific situation, consult a California-licensed real estate attorney or your local rent board.
-Laws and regulations change — verify current rules with primary sources before acting.
+Laws and regulations change, verify current rules with primary sources before acting.

 Ready to book your LA apartment turnover?

-Text 310-774-0099 with the unit address and target date.
+Get an instant quote with the unit address and target date.
 We'll confirm a quote and schedule in under 15 minutes.